 Edgar Pierce Professor of Philosophy Susanna Siegel has published a new book, The Rationality of Perception, with Oxford University Press.
 The Rationality of Perception makes an important contribution to our understanding of the human mind and, specifically, to how we think of perception.
 According to a traditional conception of the human mind, reasoning can be rational or irrational, but perception cannot.
 Perception is simply a source of new information, and cannot be assessed for rationality.
 Susanna Siegel argues that this conception is wrong.
-Read more about Siegel publishes The Rationality of Perception
+Drawing on examples… Read more about Siegel publishes The Rationality of Perception

 In a country of obvious wealth—and one that purports to embrace the ideal of equality of opportunity for all of its citizens—why do American ghettos persist?
 Many theories have been advanced over the years to explain the persistence of American ghettos and various measures proposed and, occasionally, undertaken to address the problem of concentrated urban poverty.
 But for Tommie Shelby, Caldwell Titcomb Professor of African and African American Studies and of Philosophy at Harvard University, the social scientific discourse about the ghetto has been marked by a curious omission.
-Read more about Shelby's Dark Ghettos fills "normative gap" in discussions of urban poverty

 At the 2016 Res Philosophica Conference hosted by the Department of Philosophy at Saint Louis University, Professor Susanna Rinard delivered a talk on "Imprecise Probability and Higher Order Vagueness."
 The focus of this year's conference was "Bridging Formal and Traditional Epistemology."